Maroutis/Audits/CodeHawks/Escrow/Audit_Report.md

 In Ethereum, when Ether is sent to an address without data, it's equivalent to calling a fallback function on a contract located at that address.
 If the fallback function does not have the functionality to handle incoming Ether, the Ether will be locked in the contract.
 The same applies for tokens, if a transfer is called instead of the intended transferFrom or any other function, the tokens could be locked.

 In this case, if someone mistakenly sends Ether directly to the `Escrow` or `Factory` addresses, these funds would be stuck in the contract without any way of retrieval.

+## Impact

+This could lead to funds being irretrievably locked in the contract.

+## Tools Used

+A detailed review of the code base was conducted to identify this issue.

 ## Recommendation